11 Bathroom Wall Options for Your Custom HomeJune 22, 2021

 There are several types of stone veneer available; some are best suited to exterior use while others can be a good fit for a bathroom wall.
 Plus, it’s a waterproof wall option and can create a high-end look or a relaxing atmosphere.

-Brick is another bathroom wall option that can add a rustic, natural look and feel to the room.
+Brick is another bathroom wall option that can add a rustic, natural look and feel to the room, or even help create a vintage bathroom design.
 You can also mix materials for a unique look.
 Brick and wood go well together and stone and brick veneer is a popular combination for walls.

 Glass walls can make a space feel more open and give it a modern, futuristic look.
 Glass is also waterproof, which makes it a good fit for bathroom walls.
 It’s a popular material for shower walls and around bathtubs, but you can also use it for your entire bathroom.
 Another option is to choose glass tiles and combine materials for an interesting look that still provides some privacy.